 When I make Venison Pepper and Onion Loaf I always have to double the batch and leave the peppers and onions off one of them for my son, Chase.
 I just leave it off and top the cheese with crushed red peppers.
 It’s so good, but I personally like it with bell peppers and onions better.
 You can also use ground venison burger or slices of venison steak.
 Get creative!

 - Venison Pepper and Onion Loaf is low in calories and sugar, high in protein and calcium.

 - The sodium, total fat, and cholesterol might be too high for some.
 See my tips below for making this a more diet-friendly recipe.

 Since we are removing part of the bread from each half of the loaf (maybe 25%), it’s impossible for me to calculate the nutrition facts without going insane.
-Also, your venison sausage might be made with different ingredients than mine–it might have a higher or lower pork sausage amount added.
+Also, your venison sausage might be made with different ingredients than mine–it might have a higher or lower pork sausage amount added or maybe you don’t even use pork sausage.
 Click the sausage if you want to check out my venison sausage recipe.

 Anyway, I calculated Venison Pepper and Onion Loaf as if I were using the whole loaf of Italian bread and a generic venison sausage patty.
 You can see the nutrition facts here at MyFitnessPal.com but keep in mind these facts are not 100% accurate.
 I personally would take away at least 25% from the totals.